xkaijie1/test-open-webui_secure/README.md

 ## How to Contribute

-We welcome contributions to improve both security and functionality.
+Contributions to improve the projects are welcomed!
 Follow these steps to contribute:

 1. **Fork the Repository:**
    Click the "Fork" button on GitHub to create your own copy.